The CFBA Young Farmer Committee Welcomes

 Student members and young farmers are welcome at all meetings.
 We schedule regular tours at farms and agricultural facilities across the state to get together, learn from other farmers, and to network.
 Recently we've toured Jones Family Farm and Winery, Arethusa Farm, Hull Forest Products, Westford Hill Distillers and Urbanowicz's Tobacco operation.

 We also host an annual barbeque in August, and offer a holiday basket fundraisier.
 The CFBA Young Farmer

 Committee also represents Farm Bureau scooping ice cream at an annual ice cream social at the state capitol.
-We will hold some of our meetings at the UConn Storrs campus in 2014-15 to make it easier for ag students to network with our group.
+We will hold some of our meetings at the UConn Storrs campus to make it easier for ag students to network with our group.

 Young Farmer Achievement Award

 The Achievement Award Program is designed to recognize those young farmers who have excelled in their farming operations and honed their leadership abilities.
 State Achievement Award winners represent Connecticut at the American Farm Bureau Federation Annual Meeting and Convention.

 In 2010, CFBA First Vice President Jamie Jones of Shelton represented Connecticut after being awarded as winner at the 2009 CFBA Annual Meeting.
 Jamie competed at the national AFBF conference, and was one of four runners-up for the Young Farmers & Ranchers Achievement Award, winning a Case Farmall Tractor.